 The Bible describes marriage as men giving or selling their daughters to other men.
 Laban sold his two daughters to Jacob in exchange for 14 years of labor.
 Boaz bought a piece of land in order to get the woman who came with the land.
 Saul sold his daughter to David in exchange for 200 foreskins.
 And after Hosea’s wife left him, God had him buy her back from her other lover.
+God punishes men by giving their property to other men, including their wives.
 Wives belonged to their husbands.
 The commandment against coveting lists wives along with cows and donkeys and other things your neighbor might own.

 At one point in the Bible, the tribe of Benjamin is in need of wives, because the other Israelites have just killed all the Benjamite women, and have sworn not to “give a wife” to any Benjamite.
 The only way they can think to solve this problem is to have the Benjamite men kidnap a bunch of women.
 It never occurs to them that they could just let the women decide to marry Benjamites on their own if they want to, without their fathers having to do anything.

 The Bible says if someone hits a pregnant woman, they have to compensate her owner (her husband) for the damaged property, rather than having to compensate her.
 It says if a man falsely accuses a woman he married of not having been a virgin, he has to compensate her manufacturer (her father) for slandering his product, rather than having to compensate her.